Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Introduction

-By the subadditive ergodic theorem of \cite{Kingman1984}, we get that for any $\u\in\ZZ^2$ the following limits exist almost surely and in $L^1$:
+The subadditive ergodic theorem in \cite{Kingman1984} implies that for any $\bu\in\ZZ^2$ the following limits exist almost surely and in $L^1$:

-By taking appropriate subsequences the domain of $g$ can be extended to $\QQ^2$.
-Then $g$ becomes a norm, and therefore, the domain of $g$ can be further extended to $\RR^2$.
-The unit ball in $g$-norm is called the \emph{limit shape} and will be denoted by
+The domain of $g$ can be extended to $\QQ^2$ by taking limit along appropriate subsequences in the above definition.
+By extending the domain in this way, $g$ becomes a norm on $\QQ^2$.
+Therefore, the domain of $g$ can be further extended to $\RR^2$.
+The unit ball in the norm $g$ is